kyle-one/kyle-s-galaxy/src/site/notes/Outputs/Home-en.md

 You can choose from the MOC keywords below to enter and watch.
 ### Recent Notes
-Of course, you can also read recent notes based ontimeline.
+Of course, you can also read recent notes based on timeline.